darshjasani/Sentinel-Pipeline/README.md

 ---

-## Architecture Overview
+## 🏗️ Architecture Overview

-Sentinel Pipeline is implemented as a local distributed system using Docker Compose.
+Sentinel Pipeline is implemented as a **local distributed system** using Docker Compose.

 ### Services